al3xandr3/al3xandr3.github.io/_posts/analysis.md

 intro: "analysis"
 ---

+Getting handle on project:
+- 1 Create a main KPI dashboard.
+- 2 Slow down the daily running, do long term.

-machine learning is great to find the formula given the examples, - its all that is to it.
+Machine learning is great to find the formula given the examples, - its all that is to it.
 That how it "learns"

 ### types of Data Analysis Questions
 - Descriptive: Describe a set of data ex: census